Questions to Ask Before Buying a Franchise

 When you’re starting a business of any kind, you want to research the industry carefully.
 Opening a franchise is no different.
 Here are a few questions about franchises you’ll want to investigate thoroughly.

 - Do you need experience in that industry?
-For example, Casa de Corazón doesn’t require experience in child care for our preschool businesses.
+For example, Casa de Corazón doesn’t require experience in child care for our franchise owners.

 - What is the time commitment required?
 If you have professional and business demands on your time, you want to ensure that you give adequate time to your new franchise effort.